-At the time this plan was being finalized, the City and Kanawha City Community Association started a study to continue improvements to make the MacCorkle more "livable" including changes to access control, traffic calming, more pedestrian-oriented design changes and an overall greening of the corridor.
+The City and Kanawha City Community Association created a study to continue improvements to make the MacCorkle more "livable" including changes to access control, traffic calming, more pedestrian-oriented design changes and an overall greening of the corridor.
 Concepts to help achieve those objectives are shown in Figure A below.